New Democracy (Greece): Opposition and Mitsotakis' rise to power (1981–1989)

 Under the leadership of Georgios Rallis, New Democracy was defeated in the 1981 legislative elections by Andreas Papandreou's PASOK which ran on a left-wing progressive platform, and was placed in opposition for a first time with 35.87% share of the vote and 115 seats.
 On the same day, on 18 October 1981, New Democracy was also defeated in the first Greek election to the European Parliament.
-In the following December, the party's parliamentary group elected Evangelos Averoff, former Minister for National Defence, as president of New Democracy, but he resigned in 1984 due to health problems.
-On 1 September 1984, Konstantinos Mitsotakis succeeded him in the party's presidency and he managed to increase its percentage in the 1985 elections to 40.85%, although it was defeated again and remained in opposition.
+In the following December, the party's parliamentary group elected Evangelos Averoff, former Minister for National Defence, as president of New Democracy.
+Averoff made a turn to the hardline right.
+He opposed the official recognition of the communist resistance groups in the Greek Resistance by the Papandreou government and promised he would overturn it.
+Following the 1984 European Parliament election, he resigned citing health reasons and was subsequently declared an Honorary President.
+On 1 September 1984, Konstantinos Mitsotakis succeeded him in the party's presidency.
+Mitsotakis embraced economic liberalism and fiscal conservatism, taking inspiration from Reagan and Thatcher, and campaigned on reducing government intervention in the economy.
+He managed to increase New Democracy's percentage in the 1985 elections to 40.85%, although it was defeated again and remained in opposition.